Welcome to LACE

 Each participant in the workshop will learn about the necessary components to build your own sensor device.
 Artist and Media Archeologist Leslie García will lead the workshop in two parts: the first session is dedicated to the electrical components, through an online video where García explains the data sensors and their individual components, as well as an introduction to air pollution and the relation with Beatriz da Costa’s practice.
 The second session is participatory, where you will learn directly from the project collaborators and have the opportunity to ask questions.

-Following the event on November 16, Los Angeles Dance Project will present a newly commissioned piece Resonance throughout Barnsdall Art Park as part of PST ART.
+At 1 PM, Los Angeles Dance Project will present Resonance, a newly commissioned piece performed throughout Barnsdall Art Park as part of PST ART: Art & Science Collide.

 About the Speakers